GenesisForge/EduFocus-Pro/docs/user/SUPPORT.md

 2. **Verify file isn't corrupted:**
    - Open JSON file in text editor
    - Should be readable (though complex)
-   - If gibberish, file is corrupted—use another backup
+   - If gibberish, file is corrupted - use another backup

 3. **Check file size:**
    - Very large decks may take time to import